shubhammathad/App-Interface/README.md

-# EdTech Platform - UI Designs
+# EdTech Platform - UI Design
 -Welcome to the official EdTech Platform UI Design Repository.
 This repository contains the complete UI/UX designs for an educational technology platform, created using Figma.
 ---
 Repository Structure